 - 1. Confirm the power adapter is connected to a known-good outlet. - 2.
 Try replacing the AC plug or AC power cord.
 If the adapter works, replace the plug or cord. - 3.
-Check the pins in the power adapter's DC plug for pins that are stuck down.

-4. If pins are stuck down, try cleaning the contacts.
+Check if pins are missing or bent.
+If so, replace the power adapter. - Check the pins in the power adapter's DC plug for pins that are stuck down. - If pins are stuck down, check for debris blocking one or more pins.
+Carefully clear the pins with metal tweezers.
+If necessary, clean the pins as described below. - If the pins appear OK, but the LED on the MagSafe connector does not light up, clean the pins as directed in Kbase article 303240: Use and cleaning of power adapter with MagSafe connector. - 4.
+Remove the battery and connect the power adapter.
+If the adapter turns on and boots the system, replace the logic board.